durvs/durvs.github.io/cv-en.md

 ## About

-Durval Moreira is a Brazilian software engineer, living in São Paulo - SP and currently work as a Front End Leader at [Infracommerce](https://www.infracommerce.com.br) has more than 10 years of experience web developing applications.
+Durval Moreira is a Brazilian software engineer, living in São Paulo - SP and currently work as a Software Engineer Specialist at [Via](https://www.via.com.br) has more than 10 years of experience web developing applications.

 Graduated by SENAI in Web Development, Has in his history works with brands as: Unilever, Nike, Harman, Montblanc, Grupo CAOA, Honda Motors